johnhattan/franz-diaspora-plugin/README.md

 ### ADD NEW SERVICE

-Click the Add Service (+) button.
+After reloading Franz, click the Add Service (+) button.
 If Franz recognizes you have a \dev\ folder, you should have a "Development" tab containing the recipe.

 ### SETTINGS